 - Public History and Archival Administration

 Profiled here are three schools that offer great American history programs.
 Two of them were recognized for excellence by U.S. News & World Report in its most recent rankings.
 The other offers an American history program entirely online.
 At these schools, students learn about the cultural groups, key historical figures, major events and theoretical concepts that have shaped the nation's history.

 |School Highlight: Harvard ranked #1 in the nation among schools offering U.S. Colonial History programs, according to U.S. News & World Report in 2013.|

-In 2015, Harvard University was ranked tied for second in the national universities category by U.S. News and World Report.
-Harvard contains one of the largest libraries housing some of the oldest collections within the U.S., according to U.S. News and World Report.
+In 2017, Harvard University was ranked tied for second in the national universities category by U.S. News & World Report.
+Harvard is home to one of the largest libraries in the United States.
 In addition to a bachelor's and master's degree program, Harvard University has a doctoral program in the history of American civilization.
-This doctoral program puts a learners under the direct guidance of a faculty member and allows for a creative 2-year research process that ends in a thesis.
+In this program, students conduct high-level research in a particular topic of interest, leading to a final dissertation.